Home /

 Umbilical cord blood and tissue stem cells

 Stem cells in the umbilical cord blood were first discovered in 1978.
-The stem cells found in cord blood give rise to all the other blood cells and are the foundation of our bodies’ immune system.
-More recently, scientists discovered a rich supply of a different type of stem cell in the cord tissue.
-These stem cells give rise to the tissues that comprise our nervous system, sensory organs, circulatory tissues, skin, bone, cartilage and more.
+The stem cells found in cord blood give rise to all the other blood cells and are the foundation of our bodies’ immune system.77 Scientists also discovered a rich supply of a different type of stem cell in the cord tissue.
+These stem cells give rise to the tissues that comprise our nervous system, sensory organs, circulatory tissues, skin, bone, cartilage, and more.77

 Read all about the power of stem cells.

-Stay up on the latest stem cell developments with our stem cell news blog.
+Stay up on the latest stem cell developments with our Stem Cell News Blog.
 Read about the newest trials that are underway, how current trials are faring and new ways that cord blood and tissue stem cells are being used in regenerative therapies.
-For doctors and researches, the Stem Cell Insider provides a more detailed look at the latest stem cell news and showcases the latest advancements in our products to help ensure stem cells preserved with us are viable and pure.
+For doctors and researchers, the Stem Cell Insider provides a more detailed look at the latest stem cell news and showcases the latest advancements in our products to help ensure stem cells preserved with us are viable and pure.